 - Gravel suspension.

-- Packed gravel roads mean Pirelli’s soft compound Scorpion tyres will be the template choice, but the hard compound version will also be available.
+- Pirelli’s soft compound Scorpion tyres will be the template choice, but hard compound rubber is also available.